jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 Data is a symbol or collection of symbols that are given meaning by specific acts of interpretation.

-This is a bit of a philosophical definition, but it's necessary in this case: in order to use data it must be given meaning in some way so a program (or, indeed, a human) knows how to use it.
+This is a bit of a philosophical definition, but it's necessary in this case: in order to use data you must give it some kind of meaning so a program (or, indeed, a human) knows how to use it.

 ## Data types